Eric Saarinen

 Saarinen directed and coproduced a documentary about his father's work in the PBS series American Masters.
-His parents divorced when Eric was 12 years old.
+His parents divorced when Eric was 11 years old.
 As a student he worked in his father's office, but he did not become as passionate about architecture as his father and his grandfather Eliel Saarinen were.
 His first cousin once removed is Edie Sedgwick.

+Saarinen died on December 21, 2024 at the age of 82.